Supporting Thriving Communities

 Our Commitment to Racial Equity

-We work for racial equity to ensure every resident has the opportunity and support they need to thrive, regardless of the color of their skin, their income, and where they live.
+We work to ensure every resident has the support they need to thrive, regardless of the color of their skin, their income, and where they live.

 The Kate B. Reynolds Charitable Trust works for equitable access to quality health care, education, and economic opportunity for every resident of Forsyth County and across North Carolina.